niklasfranklin/DiMuon_Search/README.md

 `numpy        1.26.4`

-While the venv is active, using a `pip install` command will install the packages in your venv python library.
+While your `venv_name` is active, using a `pip install` command will install the packages in your virtual environment's python library.
 Make sure the env variable `$PYTHONPATH` includes the `/venv_name/lib/python3/site-packages`
 OVER Icetray's!